DBJDBJ/dbjcore/readme.md

 ## Dbj Core Configuration
-.NET core json confiugration does not require any specialy named json config files.
-We just happen to call it `appsettings.json`.
+Contary to popular belief (among .NET Lemmings) .NET core json configuration does not require any specialy named json config files.
+Any name will do, as long as you make and use your own configuration routies.
+We just happen to call ours: `appsettings.json`.

 ### Requirements